Pet Birds That Do Not Fly

 These are birds commonly known as parakeets or budgies.
 They don't fly very well and they aren’t the most entertaining flying birds.
 However, parakeets and budgies make excellent pet birds.

-These Betta fish have very large bodies which allow them to float on water to reach their food source.
-They also have great jumping abilities and will happily swim around at the top of your swimming pool!
+These Betta fish have very large bodies, which allow them to float on water to reach their food source.
+They also have great jumping abilities and will happily swim at the top of your swimming pool!

 The canary is the most popular pet bird in history.
 It's cute and looks smart when it flies around your room.
 The canaries also make great pets because they're easy to care for, and only need about 3-4 hours of feeding every day.
 One thing to be aware of though is if you want to keep your canary for longer than three years, it will need constant flossing so that its feathers are kept clean.

 A cassowary is an Australian bird that doesn't fly.
 They are also known as Casuarius.
 A cassowary is a large flightless bird native to the rainforests of Queensland and New Guinea.

 Depending on where you live, they might be called a kangaroo or emu.
 Cassowaries have long spines that curl up over their backs, which can rival those of a porcupine!
 Their claws are so sharp and tough that it's hard to find any creature that can climb trees without being injured by the cassowaries' claws.

 The steamer duck is a breed of domestic duck, specifically the domesticated variety.
 It was created in 1874 by Nathanial Langley, who crossed a green-winged teal (Anas crecca) with a female mallard.
 The steamer duck is named for its ability to fly but not be able to take off and land properly.

 The cormorant is a seabird that doesn't fly.
 It has a long body and neck, large wings, and a small head with a hooked beak.
 The cormorant's feathers are mostly dark brown with some white on the chest and belly.
 They also have colorless eyes that make them quite hard to spot in the water.